The No Contact Rule Explained

-It sounds counterintuitive, but psychological research shows this space improves your state of mind.
+It sounds counterintuitive, but psychological research shows withdrawal improves the state of mind.
 But, it's not easy.
+And strict adherence to the rule is not possible or correct for all situations.

-In this quick guide, I'll show you how long to cut communication, what to do while you do it, and how to handle common challenges.
-Be sure to not skip the most important rule at the end.
+On this page, I'll explain how long to cut communication, what to do while you do it, and how to handle common challenges.
+I'll cover exceptions, too.
+And be sure to not skip an important rule at the end.

 Why It Works